 When the payment is successfully initiated, Chargebee creates a payment transaction with an In Progress status.

 The invoice status will be Payment Due as a payment confirmation is still awaited.

 When the request is validated and the payment is "settled" by ACH, Chargebee changes the transaction status from In Progress to Success and the invoice will be marked as Paid.
 Since the process goes through the entire cycle mentioned above each time, there might be a time delay for the ACH/Direct Debit transaction completion.
 Payment refund would also go through the entire process.

 If the payment settlement fails,

 To stay compliant with the European, and South African law, when billing is done on a different currency other than Euro, and South African Rand, you can display the exchange rate on the invoice details page and the invoice pdf.
-Contact Chargebee Support if you want exchange rates to be displayed on your invoices.
+Contact support if you want exchange rates to be displayed on your invoices.